A cycling hub with retro charm

 How to Get There

-By train from the mainland, take the Sanyo Shinkansen to Okayama.
+By train from the Honshu, take the Sanyo Shinkansen to Okayama.
 Transfer to the Shiokaze Limited Express, which will get you to Imabari in about two and a half hours.
 If you want to cycle the Shimanami Kaido , leave a day for the ride from Onomichi City in Hiroshima Prefecture to Imabari.

 Imabari is home to the Shimanami Kaido , a series of nine bridges stretching across the islands of the Seto Inland Sea to Hiroshima prefecture.
 The 60-kilometer cycling route takes you through idyllic landscapes with pine and mikan orange lined mountains and the swirling, hypnotic whirlpools of the Kurushima Strait.
 You can choose to cycle the entire route or just complete one of the many routes around the islands.